1702 Van Keulen Map of New York City, Long Island, Hudson River (New Amsterdam)

 A Closer Look

-Despite its important and highly influential mapping of New York and Long Island, this map's true claim to fame are the upper insets which represent the earliest representation of an American River (in this case 2 rivers) on a printed map.
-The main inset, which covers the entire upper quarter of the map, details the course of the Hudson River from, roughly, New York Harbor to Albany.
+Despite its important and highly influential mapping of New York and Long Island, this map's true claim to fame are the upper insets which represent the earliest specific maps of an American River (in this case 2 rivers).
+The main inset, which covers the entire upper quarter of the map details the course of the Hudson River from, roughly, New York Harbor to Albany.
 This inset is oriented to the west and offers a larger scale presentation of Manhattan and western Long Island.
 Here, unlike on the larger map below, New Amsterdam is specifically named.
 It is noteworthy that, although New York appears in the map's title, the term has not found its way onto the map itself.
-Perhaps van Keulen had hopes the Dutch would reclaim their colony.
+Perhaps van Keulen had hopes the Dutch would reclaim their colony?
 A number of settlements along the Hudson, including Albany, are identified.

 Within the larger inset of the Hudson River, a smaller map illustrates the course of the Connecticut River (Versche or Fresh River).
-Unlike the Hudson River, which was well known to the Dutch, the Connecticut River, despite being initially explored by Adriaen Block in 1614, was almost entirely dominated by the English.
-Nonetheless, Van Keulen successfully maps at least four known settlements, Veldt (Weathersfield), Hereford (Hartford), Zee Brock (Sea Brook), and Winser.
+Unlike the Hudson River, which was well known to the Dutch, the Connecticut River, despite being initially explored by Adriaen Block in 1614, was almost entirely dominated by English settlers and trappers.
+Nonetheless, Van Keulen successfully maps four known settlements, Veldt (Weathersfield), Hereford (Hartford), Zee Brock (Sea Brook), and Winser.

 There are four known states of this map, the present example represents state 4, issued in 1702.
 It is identifiable as such by the addition of drapery around the title cartouche and the number '20' in the lower left corner.
 All states are cartographically identical and extremely scarce on the market.